jonny64/winston-sentry-dia/README.md

 ## Logging behavior

-Whenever an error with level `fatal` or `error` are logged with your winston logger that error will also be logged to sentry.
+Whenever an error with level `error` are logged with your winston logger that error will also be logged to sentry.

+All previous events with lower level will are cached as [breadcrumbs](https://docs.sentry.io/platforms/node/enriching-events/breadcrumbs/)